Table of Contents

 Real-Time Information Sharing

 Social networks provide you with access to information in real-time.
 News content has been made more available.
 When it comes to the dissemination of information, the immediacy of platforms such as Facebook and Twitter is something that traditional media platforms would never have offered you.

 Inasmuch as the dissemination of information has been eased, social networks are now being increasingly used to spread false information.
 You will find as much fake news as real news on social media since there are users who always seek ways of capitalizing on any media distribution platform to misinform the public.
 In addition, a large number of users on social platforms often believe whatever they read without first establishing the truth behind it.

 Social Media is Addictive

 With the advancement of social media, cases of cyberbullying have increased dramatically.
 These networks facilitate cyberbullying since malicious users can hide behind the veil of their profile and attack others with careless abandon.
 The fact that you are not required to provide factual information when signing up.
-The most platforms has made it easy for cyber-bullies to infiltrate the networks.
-They, in turn, use pseudo accounts to attack anyone who seems to be opposed to their viewpoints.
+Most platforms have made it easy for cyber bullies to infiltrate networks.
+They, in turn, use pseudo-accounts to attack anyone who seems to be opposed to their viewpoints.